LCA Compliance Issues – Challenge And Sanctions

 - Intimidating, Threatening, Restraining, Coercing, Blacklisting, Discharging or Discriminating Against LCA Inspection Cause Violation of Whistle Blower Provision: The employer violates the whistle blower provision by intimidating, threatening, restraining, coercing, blacklisting, discharging or in any other manner discriminating against a whistle blower.

-- Violating Whistle Blower Provision – $5,000 Fine and Two-years Prohibition from Filing Petitions: Violators of the whistle blower provisions may be fined up to $5,000 and prohibited from filing petitions for two years.
+- Violating Whistle Blower Provision – Monetary Fine and Two-years Prohibition from Filing Petitions: Violators of the whistle blower provisions may be fined and prohibited from filing petitions for two years.

 Liability in Case of Placement

-$1000 Fine to Petitioning Employer for Placing Non-exempt H-1B Employee with Another Employer: Another LCA compliance issue will occur and new penalty will be incurred if the petitioning employer places a non-exempt H-1B nonimmigrant with another employer and that other employer did or does displace a U.S. worker during the prescribed period of 90 days prior to filing the Labor Condition Application (LCA) through 90 days after filing the visa petition.
-A fine of $1,000 may be leveled against the placing employer.
+- Monetary Fine to Petitioning Employer for Placing Non-exempt H-1B Employee with Another Employerr: Another LCA compliance issue will occur and a penalty will be incurred if the petitioning employer places a non-exempt H-1B nonimmigrant with another employer and that other employer did or does displace a U.S. worker during the prescribed period of 90 days prior to filing the Labor Condition Application (LCA) through 90 days after filing the visa petition.
+A fine of may be leveled against the placing employer.
 If the employer knew or should have known of the displacement or the employer has been subject to sanction based upon a previous H-1B placement with the same other employer, the petitioning employer may be prohibited from filing nonimmigrant or immigrant visa petitions for one year.

-With Labor Condition Application (LCA) investigations by the DOL on the rise, VisaPro performs audits of LCA compliance programs and Public Access Files assisting corporates to evidence their good faith efforts to comply with all regulations.
+With Labor Condition Application (LCA) investigations by the DOL continuing to rise, VisaPro performs audits of LCA compliance programs and Public Access Files assisting corporate entities to evidence their good faith efforts to comply with all regulations.
 Combining our legal knowledge of the H-1B and LCA regulations with our experience representing companies through LCA investigations, VisaPro provides clients with the tools necessary to run a successful H-1B program, including the preparation of Public Access Files.

-If you are an employer who has questions on LCA, Consult a VisaPro attorney.
+If you are an employer who has questions on LCA or immigration compliance, Consult VisaPro top business immigration attorney today.

 What VisaPro Customers Are Saying